devcops-xyz/capstone-udacity/README.md

 * Create blue / green Service to EKS

-An EC2 instance was used to adminstrate Jenkins, Kubectl and Docker with IAM Administrator Role attached.
+An EC2 instance was used to administrate Jenkins, Kubectl and Docker with IAM Administrator Role attached.